 Since this soup has some canned ingredients, let’s talk a little about BPA (bisphenol A).
 You should definitely look for Organic and BPA-Free cans when buying canned food.
 Why do you want to avoid BPA?
 The short answer: it is a chemical which can disrupt your hormones.
 According to a study by Scientific American, BPA is also linked to the obesity epidemic in children.
 How scary is that?
 We as parents should just take action and protect our children and ourselves from this chemical.

-One Pot Minestrone Soup Recipe
+One Pot Minestrone Soup

 - 3 Tbsp olive oil